codethesaurus/docs/docs/website/project-architecture.md

 1. Some languages are easy to compare (like C++, Java, C#) and others that aren't (like Haskell, Perl, APL, Whitespace, LOLCODE)
 2. Some languages should be compared against their versions, especially for those wanting to upgrade their code (ex: Python 2 vs Python 3, PHP 5 vs 7)
 3. Some languages have separate variations of the same thing (ex: ANSI C vs Microsoft C, .Net vs .Net Core languages, C64 BASIC vs QBASIC vs Visual Basic)
-4. Incomplete language should still be searchable.
-(If something isn't implemented in a JSON file, the concept may not exist but also just might not have been added yet.
+4. Incomplete languages should still be searchable.
+(If a concept isn't defined in a JSON file, that could mean it doesn't exist in the language or that it just hasn't been added yet.
 This should be distinguished somehow.)
 5. Data files should be easy to contribute to but powerful enough to fully describe language concepts/structures
-6. The project should be as easy to contribute to if you have one month of programming experience or 20 years or programming experience.
+6. The project should be as easy to contribute to with one month of programming experience as with 20 years of programming experience.
 7. Someone who wants to contribute to one language shouldn't be put off by having to filter through other languages.
 8. Some languages are compiled, some are interpreted.
 Some are designed for desktop/mobile apps and some are designed to run within browsers, are embedded, or have other constraints.
 These should be accounted for when comparing languages.
 9. Some concepts exist under different names (ex: Functions, subroutines, and methods are all the same thing)